 After nine years of loving her, and Lakers games, and counseling, and bedtime stories, and brainteasers, Grace found her emotional control.

 She’s eleven now and during these last two years we have caught up a lot on liking one another.
 We joke around so much more.
-We choose to spend time together.
 We laugh and have meaningful discussions.
+Furthermore, we choose to spend time together.
 We still exercise together, and challenge one another with brainteasers, and we talk business a lot.
 She has learned to control her OCD a bit better, and I have learned to accept her for who she is a little more.
 We’ve found a happy spot to meet in them middle, and it’s a wonderful place that I wish we had discovered earlier.

 Grace will always be anxious and emotional.
 I’ll always be logical and hard-nosed, but we have learned so much from one another.
 Today, we no longer just love one another.
-We really like each other as well.
+We really like each other as well!
+I hope this story helps you to build a better relationship with your child.